AnonymousAuthor1111/ICDE26/README.md

-# Artifact for Verifying DeSCO
+# Artifact for Verifying DSCOS

 ## Experiment Setup
 1. Download and unzip the compressed file `DeSCO.tar.gz`